 Avoid Repeat Back Surgery.
 Often times the surgeon will recommend a ” revision” or a second surgery to address the FAILED SURGERY and the patient’s pain.
 RUN!
 There is a good chance that the second surgery will also fail.
 A recent study demonstrated that no more than 30%, 15%, and 5% of the patients experience a successful outcome after the second, third, and fourth surgeries (9)

 Identify the Source or Sources of Low Back Pain.
 Do not rely exclusively on the MRI.
 Have your doctor actually review in detail the MRI study and not the report.
 A thorough examination is essential.
 At the Centeno-Schultz Clinic, a comprehensive approach is utilized.
 We view and approach the spine as a Functional Spinal Unit.
 This functional unit includes discs, facet joints, ligaments, fascia, and muscles.
 These structures work with one another in a highly specialized and dependent manner.
 Therefore for the very best results, the spine and all its parts need to be evaluated and treated together.
 This novel, comprehensive approach can help you avoid lumbar fusion and its complications.
 Treatment options include PRP and your own bone marrow-derived stem cells.
-PRP is rich in growth factors which can increase blood flow and healing.
+PRP is rich in growth factors that can increase blood flow and healing.
 To better understand how to avoid lumbar surgery by using precisely guided PRP and stem cell injections please click on the video below.

 Related: Post-Laminectomy Syndrome